nitrictech/docs/docs/reference/csharp/v0/topic/topic.md

 ---
-title: topic()
+title: csharp - topic()
-description: Creates a new Topic.
+description: Reference for Nitric's csharp library - Creates a new Topic.
 ---

 Creates a new Topic.